-Want to volunteer in Africa?
+Want to volunteer in Africa and help some of the most vulnerable people?
 Enrol on one of our programs to play a part in some of the most life-changing charity work you may ever do!
 Read on to learn more about the volunteering projects we run across the continent.

 - Volunteer in a poor African school